WilliamLewin/II1302-grupp-1/README.md

 ## Workflow
 1. Know your task
 2. Make new branch from master, give it a good name, for example TA01-NewFunction
-3. Commit
+3. Commit.
-5.Create pull-request
+4. Create pull-request
-6. Git responsible approve pull-request
+5. Git responsible approve pull-request

 ## Copyright & License